 One of the first things you have to do before you can immigrate to Canada is to take a language test.
 This test is used by Immigration, Refugees, and Citizenship Canada (IRCC) to determine how well you can adjust and integrate into the country.

-Canada has two official languages: English and French, but we’ll be focusing on the English tests you can take that are recognized by the Canadian Government.
-There are two main English Langauge tests recognized Canadian English Language Proficiency Index Program (CELPIP) International English Language Testing System (IELTS).
-WE can’t mention CELPIP vs IELTS without breaking down each testing system so you can choose the right one for you.
+Canada has two official languages: English and French, but we'll focus on the English tests you can take that are recognized by the Canadian government.
+The three main English Language tests are the Canadian English Language Proficiency Index Program (CELPIP) International English Language Testing System (IELTS).
+2023 IRCC will accept the Pearson Test of English (PTE), a new language test.
+We can't mention CELPIP vs. IELTS vs. PTE without breaking down each testing system so you can choose the right one.

-While both tests are accepted to do your visa application, there are various similarities and differences between the two.
-The most crucial similarity is that they are both English Language Competency tests.
+While all three tests are accepted to make your visa application, there are various similarities and differences.
+The most crucial similarity is that they are all English Language Competency tests.
 They grade your language skills based on four vital components:

-Here is our take on CELPIP vs IELTS: What's the Difference?
+Here is our take on CELPIP vs. IELTS vs. PTE

 Canadian English Language Proficiency Index Program (CELPIP)

-The CELPIP Test allows you to demonstrate their grasp of the English language.
-The exam measures your English abilities in several everyday scenarios, including speaking with coworkers and superiors at work, conversing with friends, reading, interpreting and reacting to written materials.
+The CELPIP Test allows you to demonstrate your grasp of the English language.
+The exam measures your English abilities in several everyday scenarios, including speaking with coworkers and superiors at work, conversing with friends, reading, interpreting, and reacting to written materials.

-Take note that there are two types of CELPIP tests: the General CELPIP test and the General-LS test.
-The Canadian Government does not recognize the LS test as it only tests two out of the four skills needed to be accessed to move to Canada.
-The results of this test will not be accepted.
+Note that there are two CELPIP tests: the General CELPIP test and the General-LS test.
+The Canadian government does not recognize the LS test as it only tests two out of the four skills needed to be accessed to move to Canada.
+Therefore, the IRCC will not accept the results of this test.